 We are based around Northumberland and provide appointments between 8.30am – 6pm in schools, GP surgeries and health centres.

 When you talk to your school nurse you talk ‘in confidence’ which this means the school nurse will not talk about what you have said to other people or to your school.
 However, if the school nurse is concerned about your safety, for example, if you say something that makes your school nurse think that you or someone else is in danger, the school nurse will have to tell somebody else.
 The school nurse will talk to you if they need to do this.

 You can contact the school nurse service in Northumberland through your school.
-Additionally you can contact your nearest school nurse team direct to make an appointment at the following numbers:
+Additionally you can contact your nearest school nurse team directly to make an appointment or contact your Health Visitor at the following number: 0300 373 2488

 You may be asked to leave a message on an answer machine.

 If a young person between 14 to 18 years has complex and on-going physical health needs, we will work with you, your family, and services involved in your care such as doctors, specialist nurses to consider what support you might need in adulthood.
 This information is documented in your health transition summary care plan and a hospital passport which includes key information about your care.
 Young people who are 14 and over with a learning disability are entitled to a free yearly health check with your GP.
 We will write to you when you are due a health check.

 www.familyhubsnorthumberland.co.uk – Family Hubs are spaces to meet, learn, take part in activities and access help and information.